epfl-lara/asplos2022tutorial/index.md

     - [For Linux](https://github.com/epfl-lara/stainless/releases/download/v0.9.3/stainless-dotty-standalone-0.9.3-linux.zip)
     - [For macOS](https://github.com/epfl-lara/stainless/releases/download/v0.9.3/stainless-dotty-standalone-0.9.3-mac.zip)
     - [For Windows](https://github.com/epfl-lara/stainless/releases/download/v0.9.3/stainless-dotty-standalone-0.9.3-win.zip)
-- Unzip the downloaded file and move the folder within the `asplos2022tutorial` folder, previously cloned.\
-Rename `stainless-dotty-standalone-0.9.3-XYZ` to `stainless`.
+- Create a folder `stainless` under `asplos2022tutorial` and unzip the downloaded Stainless 0.9.3 zip file into it.
+The script `asplos2022tutorial/stainless/stainless.sh` invokes stainless verification tool.
 - To test the installation, navigate to `hello-stainless` and run the `verify.sh` script.
 You should obtain the following output:
 ```